-For students exhibiting extremely inappropriate or maladaptive behavior or behaviors that are a clear and present danger to themselves or others, crisis intervention services are available on a 24-7 basis.
-When necessary, referral services to local agencies that can provide more appropriate and/or extensive services are available.
+For students exhibiting extremely inappropriate or behaviors that are a clear and present danger to themselves or others, crisis intervention services are available Monday through Friday from 8 a.m. to 5 p.m.
+After 5 p.m., crisis intervention services are routed through the AUM Police Department (334-244-3424) which will contact the therapist on call and/or the dean of students.
+When necessary, referral is available to local agencies which can provide more appropriate and/or extensive services.

-Located in 319 Taylor Center, The Connection is open from 8 a.m. to 5 p.m.
+Located in 319 Taylor Center, the center is open from 8 a.m. to 5 p.m.
 Monday through Thursday and from 8 a.m. to 4 p.m. on Friday.
-Drop-ins are welcome or call for an appointment at 244.3469.
+Drop-ins are welcome but students are encouraged to call for an appointment at 334-244-3469.